An honest, in-depth review of the Mountain Warehouse Explorer Hiking Boots – perfect for travel!

-The build up to travel can be almost as exciting as actually going; all the planning, research, daydreaming and list-making that comes with making those big travel plans really helps to prolong the whole experience.
+The build-up to travel can be almost as exciting as actually going; all the planning, research, daydreaming and list-making that comes with making those big travel plans really helps to prolong the whole experience.

 Top of the list were two essentials; new backpacks and a decent pair of hiking boots.
-Fortunately, I was able to kill two birds with one stone when I hit the Mountain Warehouse Sale! last week!
+Fortunately, I was able to kill two birds with one stone when I hit the Mountain Warehouse Sale last week!

 We’ll be heading on a number of treks and walking on a lot of different terrains; from the rainforest to the Andes mountains, and from the Peruvian desert to the Bolivian salt flats – and of course heading to Machu Picchu along the way.

 Not only are they waterproof – probably one of the most important features for hiking in South America – but also the isodry membrane promises to allow my feet to breathe at the same time as keeping them dry.
 Breathability is important, which is why the mesh lining and mesh upper are also fantastic features – I don’t want hot (or worse, sweaty!) feet to ruin my trek!

 I used to camp and hike a lot with my school when I was younger, so I know that when it comes to hiking shoes, the only thing that counts is comfort, but I was still pretty pleased with the look of the Explorer Hiking Boots.

 Even more importantly, the shoes fit brilliantly and provide fantastic comfort.
-The shaped, cushioned foot bed obviously gives great support, and considering the consistently high reviews on the website, I have a feeling these shoes are going to last really well throughout my trip and help look after my feet!
-As with the backpacks, I’ll review the shoes again at the end of my trip so you can get a good idea of how well they last overtime.
-Now, all I have to do is break them in…
+The shaped, cushioned footbed obviously gives great support, and considering the consistently high reviews on the website, I have a feeling these shoes are going to last really well throughout my trip and help look after my feet!